jonathanlocke/jonathanlocke.github.io/published/converters.md

 ### KivaKit type converters &nbsp; <img src="https://state-of-the-art.org/graphics/wand/wand-32.png" srcset="https://state-of-the-art.org/graphics/wand/wand-32-2x.png 2x" style="vertical-align:baseline"/>

 It is a common problem to convert one type into another.
-As with most problems, it is best to begin with the simplest possible design:
+As with most problems, it is best to begin with the simplest design possible:

     public interface Converter<From, To> extends Repeater
     {